atomx1100/cyberpedia/RvT.md

 **Goal**

-to understand RvT, i need to understand the AC resistance bridge and the type of measurement performed
+to understand RvT, i need to understand the AC resistance bridge and the type of measurement performed think about what i can add in my masters report

 todo:
 - look in white notebook for questions to answer